 Assets and liabilities are subject to fair value measurements in certain circumstances, including purchase accounting applied to assets and liabilities acquired in a business combination and long-lived assets that are written down to fair value when they are impaired.
 We use the acquisition method of accounting for all business combinations.
 This method requires us to allocate the cost of the acquisition to the assets acquired and the liabilities assumed based on the estimates of fair value for such items, including intangible assets and technology acquired.
-The excess of the purchase consideration over the fair value of assets acquired and liabilities assumed is recorded as goodwill.
-A fair value measurement is determined as the price we would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date.
-In the absence of active markets for the identical assets or liabilities, such measurements involve developing assumptions based on market observable data and, in the absence of such data, internal information that is consistent with what market participants would use in a hypothetical transaction that occurs at the measurement date.
-The determination of fair value often requires us to make significant estimates and assumptions such as determining an appropriate discount rate that factors in both risk and liquidity premiums, identifying the similarities and differences in market transactions, weighting those differences accordingly and then making the appropriate adjustments to those market transactions to reflect the risks specific to the asset or liability being valued.
+The excess of the purchase consideration over the fair value of assets acquired and liabilities assumed based on the estimates of fair value measurement is determined as the price we would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date.
+In the absence of such data, internal information that is consistent with what market participants would use in a hypothetical transaction that occurs at the measurement date.
+The determination of fair value offen requires us to market transactions, weighting those differences accordingly and then making the appropriate adjustments to those market transactions to reflect the risks specific to the asset or liability being valued.
 Other significant assumptions include projecting our future cash flows related to revenues and expenses based on our business plans and outlook which can be significantly impacted by our future growth opportunities, general market environment and geographic sentiment.
-We may use third-party valuation consultants to assist in the determination of such estimates.
+We measurements and acquisition consultants to assist in the determination of such estimates.
 See Notes 11, 12, 14 and 16 to the consolidated financial statements for further information on fair value measurements and acquisitions.